teja9677/SQL_Sales_Job_Analysis/8_Project/README.md

-# Intermediate SQL - Sales Analysis
+# SQL - Sales Analysis

 ## Overview
 A complete SQL-driven exploration of customer behavior, revenue patterns, and long-term retention for an e-commerce business.